elizabethshen/elizabethshen/README.md

 Experienced Website project manager/Internet business consulting<br>
 Strong Communication Skills: Know how to talk to clients in a way that they understand, with or without IT backgrounds.<br>

-Still new in Data Science/Machine Learning, but extremely curious to learn and explore more. <br>
+Still new in Data Science/Machine Learning, but extremely curious to learn and explore more.
 I am especially interested in the **Data Modelling and Predication**. <br>
 Please give me a chance to learn/work more in this area.
 I will be the outstanding one and make my contributions in the future. <br>